-'As for its reason, (it is) because it is believed that the bad things in the marriage of a married woman can pass to the bride via the henna'
+'As for its reason, (it is) because it is believed that the bad things in the marriage of a married woman can pass to the bride via the henna.'

-(67) Fakat kanama-lar-a neden ol-duğ-u için... but bleeding-pl-dat reason 'be'-prt1-p3s because

-"But because it was the reason (cause) for the bleedings" 'But since it caused the bleedings ...'
+(67) Fakat kanama-lar-a neden ol-duğ-u için ... but bleeding-pl-dat reason be-prt1-p3s because 'But because it was the reason (cause) for the bleedings...'

-In both (66) and (66), the reason or cause referred to by neden is specified by and için-phrase: inanıldığı için 'because it is believed' in (66), and olduğu için 'because it is' in (67).
+In both (66) and (67), the reason or cause referred to by neden is specified by and için-phrase: inanıldığı için 'because it is believed' in (66), and olduğu için 'because it is' in (67).

-As for the semantic difference between Reason and Cause satellites, Dik (1989: 207) distinguishes between a 'causal ground ascribed to the controller of an SoA' (Reason) and a 'motivation which is not ascribed to any of the participants in the SoA' (Cause).
+As for the semantic difference between Reason and Cause satellites, Dik (1989: 207) distinguishes between a "causal ground ascribed to the controller of an SoA" (Reason) and a "motivation which is not ascribed to any of the participants in the SoA" (Cause).
 In Turkish this difference is not morphologically expressed.
-As we have seen, için is used for both Reason and Cause10.
-The next example is presented to show that analysing the form hisset as a [- Control] verb stem justifies the conclusion that (68) is about a Cause, rather than a Reason.
+As we have seen, için is used for both Reason and Cause.
+The next example is presented to show that analysing the form hisset- as a [- control] verb stem justifies the conclusion that (68) is about a Cause, rather than a Reason.

-(68) Hastane personel-in-den kork-tuk-ları-nı hisset-tik-leri için hospital personnel-CM-abl fear-prt1-p3p-acc feel-prt1-p3p since böyle yer-ler-de rahat ed-eme-z-ler such place-pl-loc rest-negpot-prs1-3p
+(68) Hastane personel-in-den kork-tuk-ları-nı hisset-tik-leri için böyle hospital personnel-CM-abl fear-prt1-p3p-acc feel-prt1-p3p since such yer-ler-de rahat ed-eme-z-ler.

+place-pl-loc rest-negpot-prs1-3p

-'Because they feel that they fear the hospital personnel, they cannot feel at ease at such places'
+'Because they feel that they fear the hospital personnel, they cannot feel at ease in such places.'

-Now, returning to the question as to how (60) (= Konuşmaktan yorulduğu için sustu) is underlyingly structured, we may conclude that a Reason or Cause satellite is based on a SoA that 'modifies' the SoA defined by the main predication.
-The final step to arrive at a structural description for (62) is the introduction of a third SoA that is expressed as if it were some Reason or Cause.
-This 'anonymous' SoA is not the Reason or Cause actually expressed but functions underlyingly as a dummy Comparee.
-It is compared or opposed with the SoA that is eventually expressed as the suggested Reason/Cause, which itself functions as the Standard of comparison.
+Now, returning to the question as to how (60) (= Konuşmaktan yorulduğu için sustu) is underlyingly structured, we may conclude that a Reason or Cause satellite is based on an SoA that modifies the SoA defined by the main predication.
+The final step in arriving at a structural description for

-10 In fact, we can say that all Motivational satellites in Turkish are expressed by means of için.
+In fact, we can say that all Motivational satellites in Turkish are expressed by means of için.
 Compare for instance the expression of Purpose in: biraz para kazan-mak için (little money earn-infin for) 'in order to earn some money'.